Student Life at CSM

 The Registrar’s Office provides veterans services for students attending the School and using educational benefits from the Veterans Administration.

-The Office of Student Activities coordinates the various activities and student organizations on the Mines campus.
+The Office of Student Activities, Involvement and Leadership (SAIL) coordinates the various activities and student organizations on the Mines campus.
 Student government, professional societies, living groups, honor societies, interest groups and special events add a balance to the academic side of the Mines community.
 Participants take part in management training, event planning, and leadership development.
-To obtain an up-to-date listing of the recognized campus organizations or more information about any of these organizations, contact the Student Activities office.
+To obtain an up-to-date listing of the recognized campus organizations or more information about any of these organizations, contact the SAIL office.

 The Graduate Student Government was formed in 1991 and is recognized by Mines as the representative voice of the graduate student body.
 GSG’s primary goal is to improve the quality of graduate education and offer academic support for graduate students.

-Associated Students of CSM (ASCSM) is sanctioned by the Board of Trustees of the School.
+The Associated Students of Colorado School of Mines (ASCSM) is sanctioned by the Board of Trustees of the School.
 The purpose of ASCSM is, in part, to advance the interest and promote the welfare of Mines and all of the students and to foster and maintain harmony among those connected with or interested in the School, including students, alumni, faculty, trustees and friends.
 Undergraduate Student Government (USG) and Graduate Student Government (GSG) are the governing bodies recognized by Mines through ASCSM as the representative voice of their respective student bodies.
 The goal of these groups is to improve the quality of education and offer social programming and academic support.

 Through funds collected as student fees, ASCSM strives to ensure a full social and academic life for all students with its organizations, publications, and special events.
 As the representative governing body of the students ASCSM provides leadership and a strong voice for the student body, enforces policies enacted by the student body, works to integrate the various campus organizations, and promotes the ideals and traditions of the School.